 This newest benchmark of the Textile Exchange Corporate Fiber and Materials Benchmark (CFMB) Program has been developed in partnership with The Biodiversity Consultancy and Conservation International, and supported by Sappi.
 The Biodiversity Benchmark is also underpinned by a 35+ member Biodiversity Advisory Group comprised of biodiversity experts, suppliers, manufacturers, brands, retailers, non-profits, and other stakeholders.
 This interdisciplinary team is working together to help the fashion and textile industry take urgent action on biodiversity.

 We collaborate closely with the Fashion Pact – a global CEO-led coalition across the fashion and textile industry (ready-to-wear, sport, lifestyle, and luxury) leveraging collective power to drive actions beyond existing initiatives and accelerate positive impact in three areas: stopping global warming, restoring biodiversity, and protecting the oceans.
-We are also a proud pioneer member of the Science Based Targets Network Corporate Engagement Program.

 The Biodiversity Benchmark is designed to help companies consider their materials production and sourcing practices through a biodiversity lens and take important action.

 Climate change is arguably the biggest challenge humanity faces.
 The climate crisis and the nature crisis are inextricably linked.
 We are living beyond our planetary boundaries and we all must do everything we can to change practices that are harmful to our ecosystems.
 The way we cultivate raw materials and extract natural resources for the production of apparel and textiles plays a vital role in the conservation, restoration, regeneration, and “cooling” of our planet.